KSP-KOS/KOS/doc/source/commands/communication.rst

     Returns a :struct:`Connection` representing the :ref:`CPU Vessel's<cpu vessel>`
     communication line to a network "home" node.
 This home node may be the KSC ground station, or other ground stations added by the CommNet settings or RemoteTech.
-Functionally, this connection may be used to determing if the archive volume is accessible.
+Functionally, this connection may be used to determine if the archive volume is accessible.

     .. warning::